gulyilmazz/gulyilmazz/README.md

-# 💫 About Me:
+#💫 About Me:
-Hi!
-I'm a junior full-stack developer who is new to the field of web development.
-I have learned HTML, CSS, JavaScript online courses and self-study.
-I'm excited to learn new technologies.<br>🔭 I’m currently working on Html Css and JavaScript<br>🌱 I’m currently learning React and Java<br>📫 How to reach me yilmazlutfiyegul@gmail.com<br>
+Hello!
+I have developed my skills in web development and built a strong foundation with technologies like HTML, CSS, and JavaScript.
+However, I am currently focusing on advancing my knowledge in the field of Artificial Intelligence.
+I am working on learning and applying AI and machine learning technologies to enhance my skills in this area.<br>🔭 I’m currently working on Artificial Intelligence and Machine Learning projects<br>🌱 I’m actively learning deep learning and AI frameworks<br>📫 How to reach me: yilmazlutfiyegul@gmail.com

 ## 🌐 Socials: